 At the reporting date Level 1 and Level 2 financial assets and liabilities were valued using valuation techniques based on observable market data.
 All of the investments categorised as Level 3 are fair valued based on the inputs to the valuation technique used.

-[Where valuation techniques are used to determine fair value syndicates are required under FRS 102.11.43 to disclose the assumptions applied in determining fair values of each class of financial assets or financial liabilities (For example, if applicable, syndicate discloses information about the assumptions relating to prepayment rates, rates of estimated credit losses, and interest rates or discount rates)]
+[Where valuation techniques are used to determine fair value syndicates are required under FRS 102.11.43 to disclose the assumptions applied in determining fair values of each class of financial assets or financial liabilities (e.g., if applicable, syndicate discloses information about the assumptions relating to prepayment rates, rates of estimated credit losses, and interest rates or discount rates)]

 [Where fair value of the instruments and other assets has been determined other than by reference to market value syndicates should provide disclosure of the fair valuation techniques used.]